DevoInc/python-sdk/docs/sender.md

   --key TEXT             Devo user key cert file.
   --cert TEXT            Devo user cert file.
   --chain TEXT           Devo chain.crt file.
-  --certreq TEXT         Boolean to indicate if the shipment is done using
+  --cert_reqs/
-                         security certificates or not.
+  --no-cert_reqs BOOL   Boolean to indicate if the shipment is done using security certificates or not.
   --type TEXT            Connection type: SSL or TCP -n, --name TEXT        Name for Lookup.
   -f, --file TEXT        The file that you want to send to Devo, which